Hands-on-IoT-Programming/chapter2/README.md

 # chapter2
-Code samples for Chapter 2 Data Acquisition with NodeRED
+Code samples for Chapter 2 Getting Started with NodeRED